jasny/improved-php-string/README.md

 All functions are multibyte safe by default, expecting the string to have the UTF-8 character set.
 Other character sets should not be used.

+All functions are multibyte (UTF-8) safe by default.
+The `STRING_BINARY` flag may be passed, for binary safe operations.
+In this case the functions only considers single byte strings.

-This library does not contain functions that deal with binary data, HTML, characterset, encoding, locale, phonetic, string distance and streaming.
+This library does not contain functions that deal with HTML, character set conversion, locale, phonetic and string distance calculations or streaming.

 To perform string operations dealing with a specific locale, use the [`Collator` class](http://php.net/manual/en/class.collator.php) from the intl PHP extension instead.

-The [improved/binary](https://github.com/improved-php-library/binary) library provides a set of binary safe string manipulation functions.
-These functions often perform better than their UTF-8 equivilant and may also be used for text only ASCII characters.

 Installation
 ---